shashanksinghnain/shashanksinghnain.github.io/_pages/about.md

 I am a Pre-Doctoral Research Professional at The University of Chicago Booth School of Business, advised by [Prof. Luigi Zingales](https://faculty.chicagobooth.edu/luigi-zingales?_gl=1*6zie3z*_gcl_au*MTU1NTQ0NDQ4MC4xNjk5NDE4Njkx*_ga*MTg3ODQwMTc0My4xNjc0OTI4OTM0*_ga_PDRJWHFTEV*MTcwMzIxOTY4MC4yMzMuMS4xNzAzMjIxMzM3LjYwLjAuMA..&_ga=2.253703117.535278016.1703219680-1878401743.1674928934) at the [Stigler Center for the Study of the Economy and the State](https://www.chicagobooth.edu/research/stigler).

-My research centers on the intersection of law and economics, my prior work has focussed on the dynamics of ingroup bias and its impact on water pollution.
-I am currently engaged in projects that delve into regulatory capture, antitrust, and conflicts of interest.
+My research centers on the intersection of law and economics, my prior work has focussed on ingroup bias in judicial rulings and the impacts of pro-green judicial rulings on environment and child mortality.
+I am currently engaged in projects that delve into regulatory capture, antitrust, and conflicts of interest at the Stigler Center.

 Previously, I completed my Integrated B.S. and M.S. from [IIT Kharagpur](https://www.iitkgp.ac.in), majoring in Economics with a Minor in Mathematics and Computing and a Micro-Specialization in Artificial Intelligence and Applications.